 All students must submit an online diploma application two terms prior to their graduation term in order to receive a diploma.
-Students must file one application for each expected degree (i.e. associate, bachelor's, masters).
+Students must file one application for each expected degree (i.e. associate, bachelor's).
 The application ensures that students are reviewed for graduation at the correct time, that correct information is presented on the diploma and that it is mailed to the correct address.

 Graduation requires successful completion of a prescribed sequence of study and a minimum 2.00 grade point average.
 Students with a cumulative GPA below 2.00 will be in noncompliance with the criteria for good academic standing and may be subject to academic dismissal.
-Furthermore, as required by your program, all students must successfully complete career management course sequences (CAR0005, CAR0010 and CAR1003) and any and all requirements as indicated in the Catalog (for example, culinary/pastry/hospitality students are required to take Safety & Sanitation Management, FSM1060, and must pass the National Restaurant Association's sanitation exam with a score of 75 percent or higher to fulfill graduation requirements.)
+Furthermore, as required by their program, all students must successfully complete the career management course sequences (CAR0005, CAR0010 and CAR1003) and any and all requirements as indicated in the Catalog (for example, culinary/pastry/hospitality students are required to take Safety & Sanitation Management, FSM1060, and must pass a national sanitation exam that is recognized by the Conference for Food Protection to fulfill graduation requirements.)